GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

 After running the API call, you should receive a response with a responseCode of 201 indicating that the resource (scan) is created.
 Do note that even though the scan is created, the scan may take awhile to start depending on the number of pending scans in the queue.

-Once the scan is completed, you will be able to see the scan results in the Fortify SSC.
+After the scan is completed, you will be able to see the scan results in the Fortify SSC.